cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 [Unicode Normalization Form C (NFC)](https://unicode.org/reports/tr15/).
 They are stored internally and compared using the Unicode NFC.

-These four JSON strings represent the same identifier:
+For example, these four JSON strings represent the same identifier:

 - `"Å"`
 - `"A\u030a"` `A‌` **U+0041 LATIN CAPITAL LETTER** + **U+030A COMBINING RING